Workshops

 Once your place in a workshop is confirmed, you will be given instructions for payment (wait until you have a reply email).

 This payment will hold your spot.
-Barb will also connect the class with the instructor who will then email you, providing details about the workshop and supplies or equipment needed.
+The workshop registrar will also connect the class with the instructor who will then email you, providing details about the workshop and supplies or equipment needed.

 Please notify us regarding any special requirements such as allergies, therapy dogs etc so we can let other students know.